unicode-org/message-format-wg/exploration/maintaining-registry.md

   Such entries will be limited in scope to functions that can be implemented in nearly any programming environment.
   > Examples: `:string`, `:number`, `:date`
-- **Recommend for General Implementation** includes functions that are not normatively required but whose names, operands, and options are recommended.
+- **Recommended for General Implementation**
+  ("RGI", deliberately similar to RGI in emoji, tho' we may want to change the name) includes functions that are not normatively required but whose names, operands, and options are recommended.
   Implementations are _strongly_ encouraged to use these function signatures when implementing the described functionality.